NTULINUX/clfs-arm64/README.md

 Q: Is Barf associated with the NSA at all?

 A: No. Barf is in no way affiliated, licensed, or endorsed by the NSA, nor any government agency for that matter.
-You could spend the time to add SELinux to this project if you wish.
+You could spend the time to add SELinux to your project if you wish, but that will never be included in this repository.

 Q: Is Barf secure?